adamduckett/ducky-wordpress/README.md

 # ducky-wordpress
-A WordPress project boilerplate using Gulp and Sass.
+A custom WordPress theme boilerplate using Gulp and Sass.